broadinstitute/gdctools/README.md

 # gdctools
 Python and UNIX CLI utilities to simplify interaction with the [NIH/NCI Genomics Data Commons](https://gdc.cancer.gov/), and automate tasks that are common to most data-driven science projects.
-For more information and examples see the [overview](https://docs.google.com/viewer?url=https://github.com/broadinstitute/gdctools/files/825892/GDCtools-overview.pdf) and [Wiki pages](https://github.com/broadinstitute/gdctools/wiki).
+For more information and examples see the [overview](https://docs.google.com/viewer?url=https://github.com/broadinstitute/gdctools/files/825892/GDCtools-overview.pdf), [Wiki pages](https://github.com/broadinstitute/gdctools/wiki) and [tests/Makefile](tests/Makefile).

 To get started from a Unix command line, simply clone the repo and install:
 ```